coreBOS/coreBOSDocumentation/user/pages/09.security-guide/05.users_auth/item.md

 -   **User_2FAAuthentication_SendMethod:** SMS, EMAIL, or MOBILE as the system to send the code to the user.
 If the value is set to SMS, the application will search first for phone_work and then phone_mobile.
 SMS **MUST** be active and configured, if not the EMAIL method will be used.
 The code will be sent to the user's main email.
 Read below to find out how MOBILE works.

 **MOBILE** expects you to have installed the [Google Authenticator App](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) on your mobile device.
-Then go to your users' profile and click on the “Two Factor Activation” button.
+Then go to your users' profile and click on the "Two Factor Activation" button.
 This will take you to a screen where you can activate this functionality.
 Once activated you will see your secret code, both as a number and as a QRCode that can be scanned into the App.

 ![](2faactivation.png?width=100%)